IngmarBitter/defenders/md/CreeksideDefenders.md

    1. How Jesus’s death can be a substitute payment for our own guilt penalty
    2. Baptism
    3. Only Jesus leads to heaven
    4. Who decides who believes?
 [Calvinism, Arminianism, Molinism](Molinism/Molinism.slides.html) <small>How to harmonize God's sovereignty and our free will.</small>
-   4. Who decides who believes?
-[Calvinism, Arminianism, Molinism](Molinism/Molinism.slides.html) <small>How to harmonize God's sovereignty and our free will.</small>
    5. Can we throw away our salvation?
 12. Doctrine of the Church <small>The role of believers as the body of Christ</small>